SingHealth: National Dental Centre Singapore

 The National Dental Centre Singapore (NDCS) is a facility in Singapore for specialist oral healthcare services.
 It commenced operations on 1 March 1997 and claims to offer the largest concentration of specialist expertise in a single facility.
 The Centre's specialist teams attend to over 700 patients daily, including walk-in patients and those being referred to the centre.
 The Centre is equipped with 92-chair facility and a day surgery suite.

 The Centre has three specialist clinical departments, Oral and Maxillofacial Surgery, Orthodontics and Restorative Dentistry, which attend to a wide range of oral conditions.
-The Endodontics, Paediatric Dentistry, Periodontics and Prosthodontics services are sub-units within the Department of Restorative Dentistry.
+The Endodontics, Pediatric Dentistry, Periodontics and Prosthodontics services are sub-units within the Department of Restorative Dentistry.
 Multidisciplinary sub-speciality services are available through the NDC's Centres for Corrective Jaw Surgery, Maxillofacial Rehabilitation and Facial Pain.

 The Centre is active in research as well as training, focusing especially on the professional education of dentists.
 NDCS has been being managed by Singapore Health Services Pte Ltd since 2002 and is located within the Singapore General Hospital Outram campus.